learn-co-curriculum/phase-4-rails-practice-challenge-gym/README.md

 ```

 There are no tests for this application, so you'll need to check your progress
-by running the server and using Postman make requests.
+by running the server and using Postman to make requests.

 ## Introduction